Glasgow Subway: First generation (1896–1977)

-The first rolling stock was largely built in 1896, with additional trailer carriages added over the following 19 years.
+The first rolling stock was largely built in 1896, with additional trailer carriages added over the following 20 years.
 This rolling stock was converted from cable to electric traction in 1935 and finally withdrawn from service in 1977 upon the closure of the railway for modernisation.

-Second generation (1980–2022)
+Second generation (1980–2024)

-The first 33 cars of the current rolling stock were built by Metro-Cammell, Washwood Heath between 1977 and 1979.
+The first 33 cars of the second generation fleet were built by Metro-Cammell, Washwood Heath between 1977 and 1979.
 Eight additional trailer cars were built in 1992.
 The rolling stock entered service when the subway re-opened after modernisation work on 16 April 1980.
 The original 33 were refurbished by ABB at Derby Litchurch Lane Works in 1995.
+The second generation fleet was entirely retired from service on 28 June 2024.

-Third generation (2023)
+Third generation (2023–present)

 Strathclyde Partnership for Transport (SPT) unveiled a £200M contract with Stadler and Ansaldo STS in 2016 for modernisation of the Subway, including new driverless rolling stock.
-These trains were expected to enter service after the modernisation completed in 2020; however they have not yet entered service.
-These new trains are now expected to enter service in 2023.
-The trains are being built by Stadler Rail at their factory in Altenrhein in eastern Switzerland.
+These trains were expected to enter service after the modernisation completed in 2020; however the trains entered passenger service in December 2023.
+The trains were built by Stadler Rail at their factory in Altenrhein in eastern Switzerland.

 Fares and ticketing

 The Glasgow Subway uses a flat-fare structure rather than a distance-based fare structure.
-A ticket allows passengers to stay on the underground for as long as they like.
+A ticket allows passengers to stay on the Subway for as long as they like.

 Tickets are sold as paper tickets, or electronically on a Subway Smartcard.
 Smartcard ticket prices are discounted slightly from paper ticket prices, and feature a daily cap lower than the paper return ticket and significantly cheaper than the paper all-day ticket.
 A smartcard is required for any form of season ticket (seven days, four weeks, six months or one year).

 Smartcards are available online for free, or for £3 from stations.

 All tickets are available at any station either through a machine or at the ticket office.
 Tickets must be 'tapped' on the card reader to validate the ticket and must be retained for exit.

-SPT's Zonecard is also valid on the Subway as long as it is valid in zones G1 or G2.
+SPT's Zonecard is also valid on the Subway as long as it is valid in zone 1.

 The concession fare is for disabled or elderly individuals who are holders of a National Entitlement Card that has been issued by SPT.

 Services

 The Subway runs from 06:30 to 23:40 Monday to Saturday and 10:00 to 18:12 on Sunday.
-Trains run every 6–8 minutes during off-peak periods.
+Trains run every 6–8 minutes during off-peak periods on both Inner (Anti-Clockwise) and Outer (Clockwise) services.